Survival Hunter DPS Easy Mode — Midnight Season 1

 Thus, the basic priority list goes something like this:

-2. Kill Command Icon Kill Command whenever we have
+3. Kill Command Icon Kill Command whenever we have no Tip of the Spear Icon Tip of the Spear stacks.

-3. Wildfire Bomb Icon Wildfire Bomb, always with Tip of the Spear Icon Tip of the Spear.
-It has 2 charges, so 1 charge can be held a little bit if there is AoE coming up.
+4. Wildfire Bomb Icon Wildfire Bomb, always with Tip of the Spear Icon Tip of the Spear.
+It has two charges, so one charge can be held a little bit if there is AoE coming up.

-4. Raptor Strike Icon Raptor Strike, nearly always with Tip of the Spear Icon Tip of the Spear.
+6. Raptor Strike Icon Raptor Strike, always with Tip of the Spear Icon Tip of the Spear.

 Defensive Spells for Survival Hunter